 Implementation Roadmap and Timeline

-A typical strategy deployment and platform adoption roadmap includes these stages:
+A typical strategy deployment roadmap using BSC Designer as the strategy execution platform includes the following stages:

 - Testing waters – learning initial mechanics.

-- Pilot – implementation in 2-3 business units; cascading into scorecards; decomposition into goals, KPIs, and initiatives.
+- Pilot – implementation in 2-3 business units; cascading into scorecards; decomposition into goals and KPIs.

 - Scaling – establishing internal standards for strategic planning and involving more business units.